 MSA is a progressive disease, which means that unfortunately symptoms will worsen over a period of time.
-In due course the need to rely on others for help may arise.
+As things progress, people will need help to manage day to day living.
 The speed of these changes is difficult to predict as people with MSA experience the condition differently and the rate of progression varies.